Blonde Bather

-Auguste Renoir painted two very similar versions of Blonde Bather (La baigneuse blonde) in 1881 and 1882.
+Blonde Bather (La baigneuse blonde) is the name of two very similar paintings by French painter Pierre-Auguste Renoir, created in 1881 and 1882.
 The model was Aline Charigot, later to become Renoir's wife.
 Influenced by Renaissance painting (particularly Raphael's frescoes) that Renoir saw in Italy in 1881, both paintings show a marked change of style from Renoir's previous work.
-Some commentators consider these are works of great beauty, others that they are vulgar.
+Some commentators consider these are works of great beauty while others find them vulgar.
 There has been criticism of the conservation work performed on the 1881 painting.